codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 max-width="100%"
 %}

-First you need to create a [Jenkins API token](https://jenkins.io/blog/2018/07/02/new-api-token-system/) so that Codefresh can authenticate to your Jenkins instance.
+First, you need to create a [Jenkins API token](https://jenkins.io/blog/2018/07/02/new-api-token-system/) so that Codefresh can authenticate to your Jenkins instance.
-This is done from your User settings in the Jenkins UI.
+This is done from your *User Settings* in the Jenkins UI.
 Give your token any name that reminds you of its purpose.
 The name itself is arbitrary.

 {% include image.html
 lightbox="true"